lipestaub/php-shopping-cart/README.md

 1. Clone the repository to your web server's document root.
 2. Ensure you have a PHP environment set up.
-3. Configure any database connections in the code.
-4. Open the application in your web browser.
+3. Open the application in your web browser.